garrefa/AXMagicIdentifiers/README.md

 - UIPickerView have accID set as 'CLASS_NAME'_PVIEW_'INDEX'.
 - UISwitch have accID set as 'CLASS_NAME'_SWITCH_'INDEX'.

+- Wont change accID if already set unless its a UIButton where button text changes.

 Supports iOS >= 7.0

 ## Installation